ralosant/Simulate_QM_spectra/README.md

 # Simulate_QM_spectra

-Versatile tool for simulate absorption spectra from QM data
+A simple and versatil tool for simulate absorption spectra from QM data.

+It supports parsing of TD-DFT data from Gaussian, OpenMolcas/Molcas, Orca, TeraCHEM and DALTON outputs.

+Additionally supports two photon absorption data from DALTON.

+Created by Raúl Losantos and initially by Alejandro Jodra.